gdm413229/swwmgz_m/README.md

 Secondary fire is a concentrated beam shot, a very old thing from the original UnSX 1 incarnation.
 The beam can penetrate multiple solid targets.

-Reload deploys a capsule that releases a massive sphere of pure energy that tracks down any hostile targets.
+Zoom deploys a capsule that releases a massive sphere of pure energy that tracks down any hostile targets.
 It will rip through everything and even bounce off surfaces, but it has a rather limited lifespan.

 If the beam hits either of the other energy blobs, they will detonate with highly amplified damage and range.